Katowice Poland Travel Guide

 Responsible tourism directs your spending to benefit the local economy and communities.

-Choose local eateries, cafes, and independent shops instead of global chains if possible.
+Opt for local eateries, cafes, and non-chain shops over international chains where possible.

-Look for shops with locally produced goods, handicrafts, and groceries directly from artisans.
+Look for shops selling locally produced goods, handicrafts, and food items directly from artisans.

 Awareness of practices that might exploit animals or individuals is good.